Nile Ranger

 Previously with Crystal Palace and Southampton, Ranger finished his youth career at Newcastle United, where he made his professional debut and was part of their team which won the Football League Championship in 2009–10.
 Later on in his spell at St James's Park, he was loaned to Barnsley and Sheffield Wednesday.
 He played international football for England U19.

 After leaving Newcastle by mutual consent in 2013, he went on to play for Swindon Town, Blackpool and Southend United in the English Football League, with his spells at all three clubs being hindered by disciplinary issues including multiple absences from training.
 Ranger, who was incarcerated for involvement in armed robbery as a teenager, served a prison sentence for fraud in 2017.

 Early life

 Born in Wood Green in North London, Ranger attended Alexandra Park School.
 He began his football career at Crystal Palace Football Academy and was at their development centre from a young age.
 He was with the Protec Football Development School for a few weeks before being scouted by Southampton.
 His career was almost over before it began, as whilst playing for the club he was sentenced to 11 weeks in a Young Offender's Institute for his part in an armed street robbery in Muswell Hill committed before signing for the club.
-He returned to Southampton after completing his sentence, but was eventually released as a player with a bad reputation.
-He was offered terms by Swindon Town after a successful trial before Newcastle signed him.
+He returned to Southampton after completing his sentence, but was eventually released as a player with a bad reputation after he stole boots, training kit and a staff member's box of chocolates.
+He was offered terms by Swindon Town after a successful trial before Newcastle United signed him.